IBM-Cloud/iot-kafka-generator/README.md

 ## IOT Message generator

 The script `run-kafkacat-gen.sh` is the actual generator of the IOT messages.
-It takes a sample message template file (`sample-payload-iotmessages.json`) updates it with the current timestamp as a the message times and then uses `kafkacat` in order to send the json messages to Kafka.
+It takes a sample message template file (`sample-payload-iotmessages.json`) updates it with the current timestamp as the message times and then uses `kafkacat` in order to send the json messages to Kafka.
 The entire generator setup is assembled into a docker image.

 ## Build the image